Bundles of metric structures as left ultrafunctors: Examples

-This concept is equivalent to $C_0(X)$ algebras as defined in \cite{dadarlat2009continuous,blanchard2004global,Niels} (sometimes called $C(X)$ algebra) (a $C_0(X)$ algebra $A$ is defined to be an inclusion $\iota$ of $C_0(X)$ inside $\ca{Z}(\ca{M}(A))$ such that $C_0(X)A$ is dense in $A$), a detailed account of this equivalence can be found in \cite[Appendix \ C]{Williams2007CrossedPO} or \cite{Niels}, an important detail to note is that $A$ is the $\la{C}^*$ algebra of continuous sections to the ``toplogical'' bundle, so in particular the space $A$ can be used to define the left ultrastructure on the left ultrafunctor corresponding to the bundle.
-Also it should be noted that semi-continuous bundles over $X$ are equivalent to continuous functions from $\la{Prim}(A)$ to $X$ where $A$ is a $\la{C}^*$ algebra \cite{Williams2007CrossedPO}.
+A $C_{0}(X)$ algebra $A$ is defined to be an inclusion $\iota $ of $C_{0}(X)$ inside $\mathcal{Z}(\mathcal{M}(A))$, such that $C_{0}(X)A$ is dense in $A$, a detailed account of this equivalence can be found in \cite[Appendix C]{Williams2007CrossedPO} or \cite{Niels}, an important detail to note is that $A$ is the $\mathrm{C}^{*}$-algebra of continuous sections to the ``topological'' bundle, so, in particular, the space $A$ can be used to define the left ultrastructure on the left ultrafunctor corresponding to the bundle.
+Also, it should be noted that semi-continuous bundles over $X$ are equivalent to continuous functions from $\mathrm{Prim}(A)$ to $X$ where $A$ is a $\mathrm{C}^{*}$-algebra \cite{Williams2007CrossedPO}.